toolshop-ai/toolshop/README.md

 planning capabilities of agentic AI, offered "out of the box" by companies such as OpenAI and Anthropic, will continue to improve over time.
-Focusing development time on enhancing these capabilities is potentially risky, as improves to the base assistant services themselves will quickly render this work obsolete.
+Focusing development time on enhancing these capabilities is potentially risky, as improvements to the base assistant services themselves will quickly render this work obsolete.

 The shift of companies like